 When the Rochester Community War Memorial Arena (now the Blue Cross Arena) opened in 1955 most of the Armory’s signature events shifted venues.
 The Damascus Temple Shrine Circus left after their 1960 performance.
 The Main Street Armory remained for mostly military use up until 1990.

 The building was then purchased at another auction by local entrepreneur Scott Donaldson, in 2005.
 He paid only $1,000 for the 138,000-square-foot, 7-story building, as no one else bid for it.
 The arena floor was covered in pigeon droppings, the birds having been the building’s primary occupants for fifteen years, and the building’s roof, floors, windows, and interior systems were in severe need of repair.
 Donaldson, who is blind, was told he never would have bought it if he could have seen it.
-Since his purchase, he has invested thousands of dollars into repairs and refurbishment, making the building a functioning venue for events.
+Since his purchase, he has invested millions of dollars into repairs and refurbishment, making the building a functioning venue for events.

 The Armory’s first sporting event was Next Era Wrestling’s Fatal Attraction show on February 3rd, 2007.
 It had an attendance of 450 fans, despite a major snow storm that hit that night.
 The main event saw WWF Hall of Famers Jimmy Snuka and Tito Santana in action.